 Normally, the sciatic nerve typically passes immediately anterior to the piriformis muscle.
 This relationship is variable, however, as the nerve occasionally passes through the muscle, or splits early, with part of it passing through the muscle.

-Additionally, an accessory piriformis muscle which arises from the more medial part of the sacrum can be implicated.
+Additionally, an accessory piriformis muscle that arises from the more medial part of the sacrum can be implicated.

-MRI is the only modality which can adequately visualize the region.
-Radiographic appearance depends on the cause, and often no abnormality is noted.
-If muscle injury or inflammation are present then increased signal within the piriformis muscle may be seen on T2 MRI.
+MRI is the only modality that can adequately visualize the region.
+The radiographic appearance depends on the cause, and often no abnormality is noted.
+If muscle injury or inflammation is present then increased signal within the piriformis muscle may be seen on T2 MRI.
 An accessory piriformis muscle may be identified.

-physiotherapy with stretching (especially if spasm is thought to be the cause)
+physiotherapy with stretching (especially if a spasm is thought to be the cause)